 The River Swale runs past Gunnerside so you could extent your walk along the nearby riverside path.
 Also nearby is the splendid Kisdon Force Waterfall Walk in Keld.
 Our 11 mile Circular Walk in Swaledale starts in the village and visits the gill and the waterfalls.

 If you head east you can visit Reeth where there's a lovely riverside walk along both banks of the Swale.
 The beautiful Arkengarthdale can also be explored from the town.
-The dale is the northenmost of the Yorkshire Dales and includes nice trails along the Arckle Beck and Britain’s highest public house at the Tan Hill Inn.
+The dale is the northenmost of the Yorkshire Dales and includes nice trails along the Arckle Beck, the climb to the splendid Fremington Edge and Britain’s highest public house at the Tan Hill Inn.

 For more walking ideas in the area see the Yorkshire Dales Walks page.